Health, Nutrition & Exercise Sciences (HNES)

 This course will focus on the hands-on physiological testing procedures applicable to physical activity and fitness settings, applying exercise prescriptions.
 Prereq: HNES 465 and HNES 465L.
 Coreq: HNES 472.
 Prereq or Coreq: Exercise Science major.

 HNES 480.
-Dietetics Practicum (Capstone Experience).
+Dietetics Practicum-Capstone Experience.
 12 Credits.

 Practical experience for students in the Coordinated Program in Dietetics with the responsibility equal to that of an entry-level dietitian.
 40 hours laboratory per week in a clinical facility.
-Prereq: HNES 458L and HNES 460L.
+Prereq: HNES 458L and HNES 468L.

 HNES 491.
 Seminar.
 1-5 Credits.